openvinotoolkit/openvino/docs/OV_Runtime_UG/Bfloat16Inference.md

 1. Query the instruction set using one of these system commands:
    * `lscpu | grep avx512_bf16`
    * `cat /proc/cpuinfo | grep avx512_bf16`
-2. Use the [Configure devices](supported_plugins/config_properties.md) with `METRIC_KEY(OPTIMIZATION_CAPABILITIES)`, which should return `BF16` in the list of CPU optimization options:
+2. Use the [query device properties](supported_plugins/config_properties.md) to query ov::device::capabilities property, which should contain `BF16` in the list of CPU capabilities:

-@snippet snippets/Bfloat16Inference0.cpp part0
+@snippet snippets/cpu/Bfloat16Inference0.cpp part0

-The current Inference Engine solution for bfloat16 inference uses the Intel® Math Kernel Library for Deep Neural Networks (Intel® MKL-DNN) and supports inference of the significant number of layers in BF16 computation mode.
+The current Inference Engine solution for bfloat16 inference uses the Intel® oneAPI Deep Neural Network Library (Intel® [oneDNN](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onednn.html)) and supports inference of the significant number of layers in BF16 computation mode.

 ### Lowering Inference Precision